Pharmacies and Prescriptions

 When any medicine is available to buy without a prescription from a health care provider, it is often referred to as “over the counter”, or abbreviated OTC.
 You can generally find this medicine on the shelves in a store.
 Some medicines do not need a prescription, but you may have to get the medicine from the pharmacy or pharmacist (“behind the counter”).

-Can I get vaccinations at a pharmacy?
+Can I get vaccinations or shots at a pharmacy?